-A simple custard-style gluten free macaroni and cheese that’s made ridiculously easy in the slow cooker.
-It’s even easier than the boxed kind, since you don’t even have to boil the pasta!
+A simple custard-style crock pot gluten free macaroni and cheese that's made ridiculously easy without a stove.
+It's even easier than the boxed kind since you don't even have to boil the pasta!

 I went from exactly zero slow cookers to two slow cookers in the space of one year.
 We’ve talked about this before, but I just didn’t get them.
 You know?

 I was really pretty sure that slow cookers made everything into a single, mushy consistency.
 If you wanted some texture to your food, well slow cookers were just not the way to go.